zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 Blue Sargent has always known that the boys from Aglionby academy were the worst sort.
 But then she meets the Raven Boys.
 Gansey, Ronan, Adam, and Noah are looking for the old mythic king Owain Glendower, who was supposedly brought to rest in Virginia.
 Stories say whoever wakes Glendower gets a wish.
 <br>
 <br>My love for Maggie Stiefvater is well known in the store and this is the series of hers that I have a tattoo from so it might seem like that makes me predisposed to liking the audio.
 That's not exactly true.
 It makes me WANT to like the audio more but it also makes me way pickier about it.
 The narrator has to be just right.
-With a series as dark and magical as The Raven Cycle with a setting that's so vitally important to the story the narrator is REALLY important.
+With a series as dark and magical as*The Raven Cycle* with a setting that's so vitally important to the story the narrator is REALLY important.
 <br>
-<br>The narrator for The Raven Cycle is Will Patton.
-If you spend enough time watching movies (or IMDBing them) you might be going 'oh...' if not look him up, I'll wait here a second.
+<br>The narrator for *The Raven Cycle* is Will Patton.
+If you spend enough time watching movies (or IMDBing them) you might be going 'oh…' if not look him up, I'll wait here a second.
 <br>
 <br>Great.
 Yes, [this guy](http://www.imdb.com/name/nm0001599/).&nbsp;
 <br>